CodePenguin/pushwiki/public/docs/settings.md

 The "pushwiki.json" file allows you to change various aspects of PushWiki.

+For CSS classes, refer to the [Bootstrap documentation](https://getbootstrap.com/docs/5.0/content/tables/).

 ## Base Settings

 | Property name | Description |